mcqweb/fixcovers/README.md

  * if no local cover is found it will download the first match on open library for title and author

 Log file in base kindle folder

+To Run, simply place this entire folder in the extensions folder and then launch KUAL and pick Fix Covers > Fix Covers